Influence functions and regularity tangents for efficient active learning: Observations

-where $\left(\dby{\theta}{s}\right)_{(\theta_0)}$ means taking the derivative of $\theta$ with respect to $s$ while considering $\theta_0$ to be constant.
-This fact ensures that each user's model has a non-zero regularity tangent even before any data points have been seen, which is important because it means that the first query shown to a user is based on the curiosity expressed by the common model, and need not be random.
-It is not necessary to calculate the full Jacobian matrix $\partby{\theta}{\theta_0}$, as our usual method for calulating $\dottheta$ using (forward-mode) automatic differentiation should yield it more directly.
+Since each new user's $\dby{\theta}{\theta_0}$ starts out as the identity matrix, this inheritance property from $\dottheta_0$ ensures that each user's model has a non-zero regularity tangent even before any data points have been seen, which is important because it means that the first query shown to a user is based on the curiosity expressed by the common model, and need not be random.
+It is not necessary to calculate the full Jacobian matrix $\dby{\theta}{\theta_0}$, as our usual method for calculating $\dottheta$ using (forward-mode) automatic differentiation should yield it more directly (see next section).

-The idea could be extended to use some kind of dimensionality reduction on $\theta_0$ so that each user's deviation from it is described by a very small number of parameters, representing a ``personality type'' for example, which are learned over the course of interacting with him.
-(An $\L_2$ regularizer would of course be suitable for this.)
+The idea could be extended to use some kind of dimensionality reduction on $\theta$ so that each user's deviation from $\theta_0$ is described by a very small number of parameters, representing a ``personality type'' for example, which are learned over the course of interacting with him or her.
+(An $\L_2$ regularizer would be more suitable than $\L_1$ in this case.)